HeyPublisher/heypublisher-submission-manager/readme.txt

 == Changelog ==

+= 1.3.1 =

+* Fixed error that is thrown when trying to deactivate the plugin.

 = 1.3.0 =

 * Introduced the ability for editors to turn off the email notifications sent to writers when a submission changes state.